dafny-lang/dafny/docs/DafnyRef/integration-py/IntegrationPython.md

 The second command then uses `python` to execute the `main()` method in `Demo2x.py`, which imports the module `M` from `Demo2` and calls `M.C.p()`.

-To call python from Dafny, one must edit the trnaslation of the `.dfy` file to add the needed imports.
+To call python from Dafny, one must edit the translation of the `.dfy` file to add the needed imports.

 ## **Matching Dafny and Python types**